19hours/sg-statutes/Acts/Bankruptcy Act.md

 (b) where a bankruptcy order has been made against a firm, each of the partners in the firm;

+“bankruptcy application” means an application to the court for a bankruptcy order;

+[42/2005 wef 01/04/2006]

 “bankruptcy order” means an order adjudging a debtor bankrupt;

-“bankruptcy petition” means a petition to the court for a bankruptcy order;

 “court” means the court having jurisdiction in bankruptcy under this Act;

 “creditor”, in relation to a debtor proposing a voluntary arrangement under Part V, means a creditor to whom the debtor owes a debt provable in bankruptcy;

+“creditor’s bankruptcy application” means a bankruptcy application made under section 57 by a creditor or by 2 or more creditors jointly;

+[42/2005 wef 01/04/2006]

 “creditors’ committee” means a committee appointed under section 80;

-“creditor’s petition” means a bankruptcy petition presented under section 57 by a creditor or by 2 or more creditors jointly;

 “debt provable in bankruptcy” or “provable debt” means any debt or liability that is made provable in bankruptcy under this Act;